mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-workflow.md

 7. Respond to feedback on your pull request and make changes as necessary by commiting to your branch and pushing it.
 You might need to [rebase your changes](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) if another pull request creates conflicts.
 8. That's it!
 Rejoice that you've helped make Mattermost better.

-### Useful platform commands ###
+### Useful mattermost commands ###

 During development you may want to reset the database and generate random data for testing your changes.
-For this purpose, Mattermost has the following commands in the platform CLI:
+For this purpose, Mattermost has the following commands in the mattermost CLI:

 You can reset your database to the initial state using:
 ```
-platform reset
+mattermost reset
 ```

 After that, you can generate random data to populate the Mattermost database using:
 ```
-platform sampledata
+mattermost sampledata
 ```